Skip to content

 See docs/suppressions.md for the full workflow.

-• schema_version at the top of the report is the source of truth.
-While schema_version === "0.1.0", the shape documented in json-schema.md is stable.
+• schema_version at the top of the report is the source of truth. crimes@0.11.0 bumps it from "0.1.0" to "0.2.0" to add the required effort and fix_shape fields on every Finding.
+The shape documented in json-schema.md is stable within a schema_version; consumers that hard-checked === "0.1.0" must accept "0.2.0" as well.

 • Optional score fields (scores.blast_radius, scores.churn, scores.test_gap) are populated by every scan from 0.6.0 onward from the import graph, 90-day git churn, and the test-file index.
 They remain optional in the schema so consumers can keep tolerating absence in mixed-version environments (a crimes scan from a fixture saved before 0.6.0 still parses cleanly).
 See scoring.md for the unified agent_risk formula.